 «#».5.5 As applicable, «Customer Name» shall be responsible for all other transmission service costs for the delivery of the Market Exchange including, but not limited to: distribution and low-voltage charges, redispatch, congestion management costs, system and facility study costs associated with adding the Committed Power Purchase Amounts, direct assigned system upgrades.

 «#».5.6 Unless otherwise agreed within this Exhibit D or between the Parties outside of this Agreement, «Customer Name» shall be responsible for managing the scheduling arrangements of any Market Exchanges consistent with Exhibit F.

+«#».5.7 PLACEHOLDER

 END LOAD FOLLOWING template.